 - The amount of the fellowship will be determined annually by and subject to approval of the Executive Committee of the ASCE Board of Direction based on income from the fund endowment.

-- Recipients will be notified of selection in May by the Executive Director of the Society.
+- Recipients will be notified of selection in the spring by the Executive Director of the Society.

 - Awards funds will be sent to the recipient.